Bartekl-13/automatic_vacancy_checker/README.md

 # Automatic registration for OGUN courses

 This is a python-based application.
-It's functionality focuses on checking for vacant spots on the University of Warsaw registration site for OGUNs.
+It's functionality focuses on checking for vacant spots on the University of Warsaw registration site for OGUNs, language courses and PE.

 ### SETUP

-To use this app you need to download it onto your computer ( or pull from github into a local repository ).
-Then, fill our four variables that need to be defined:
+To use this app you need to download it onto your computer ( or pull from github into a local repository ). \n Then, fill our four variables that need to be defined:

 1. YOUR_USERNAME, where you write your PESEL number (which is usually a username for USOS Rejestracje Żetonowe )